Traditional Irish Brown Bread Recipe

 Variations & Substitutions

 - Guinness Twist: Some Irish brown bread recipes include a dash of malty and sweet Guinness Stout to give it a unique flavor.
-If you choose to use some Guinness, reduce the amount of buttermilk by the amount of Guinness or make my four-ingredient beer bread using Guinness instead.
+If you choose to use some Guinness, reduce the amount of buttermilk by the amount of Guinness or make my Guinness

 - Add-Ins: For more texture and flavor, include about half a cup of raisins, currants, or a tablespoon of caraway seeds.